roytang/blog/content/post/2007/12/ptq-kuala-lumpur-3.md

 Round 4: 0-2 loss vs GWb.

-Oops&#8230;so much for that plan.
+Oops... so much for that plan.
 I keep him back on tempo with Whirlpool Whelms and faeries, but he eventually overwhelms me with critters.

 Facing lethal damage in game two, I pick up the result slip and tick the "Drop" option.

 Sigh, one more PTQ to go, last chance to go to Kuala Lumpur.
-I made so many bloopers this tournament, and my mental game was so off&#8230;must do better next time.
+I made so many bloopers this tournament, and my mental game was so off... must do better next time.

 But first, next week: Standard.